-- Therefore, they must be to blame, either individually, collectively, or both.
+- Therefore, they must be to blame, either individually or as a group.

-As people think these things through, they are in no way doing a dispassionate analysis.
-There is an energy, an anger, about race among many (though by no means all) White Americans that stems, in part, from the frustration we all experience when we believe people refuse to face basic, obvious facts (such as The Black History Month Story).
+This line of thinking is in no way a dispassionate analysis.
+There is an energy, a frustration, an anger, about race among many (though not all) White Americans.
 The interviews with White evangelicals in Emerson and Smith’s Divided by Faith are filled with this frustration.
 One example: “There are a lot of people just sitting back on their butts, saying because of circumstances in the past you owe me this and you owe me that.
 There’s a lot of resentment in the White community because of that . . .” (page 102).

 Of course, this is intimately and directly connected to stereotypes of people of color from the time of European colonization.
 Are overtly racist beliefs less common than they were a generation or two ago?
-Yes, but not by as much as you probably think, and due, in large part, to the belief that people of color are getting pretty much what they deserve.
+Some are–but not those related to the belief that people of color get pretty much what they deserve in life.